dalehassinger/PowerShell-MCP/README.md

 - **100% PowerShell** implementation â€” no external runtimes.
 - **High reusability** of existing **PowerCLI** scripts with minimal changes (ideally just imports/parameter tweaks/return results as json).
 - **First-class prompting** for **VMware Cloud Foundation (VCF)** products (e.g., vCenter, NSX, vSAN, Aria Operations).
-- **On the fly** reports without generating any code to create the reults
+- **On the fly** reports without generating any code to create the results

 ---